superzrb126/learning/Docker-0.4.0-release-note,-June-3-2013.md

   * Externally mounted volumes
   * Better documentation
   * Production-ready
+* Community news
-* Contributor of the month: backjlack
+  * Contributor of the month: Backjlack
+  * New maintainer: Victor Vieux
   * How you can help
 * Hack day on June 11